 Katie grew up in Maine, participating in all kinds of sports, including collegiate track and field at the University of Southern Maine.
-Prior to joining Ovations, Katie worked with MoCo Arts in Keene, NH, a nonprofit dedicated to transforming lives through theater and dance.
+Prior to joining Ovations in 2019, Katie worked with MoCo Arts in Keene, NH, a nonprofit dedicated to transforming lives through theater and dance.
 It was there that a love for performing arts marketing was discovered and nurtured.
 Katie lives in Biddeford with her wife and 2 cats, and is always looking forward to the next set of outdoor activities the change in seasons bring.

 Eric Hager (he/him)

-In the way-back times, before joining Ovations, Eric worked at Lincoln Center in the summers, and toured the rest of the year.
+In the way-back times, before joining Ovations in 2021, Eric worked at Lincoln Center in the summers, and toured the rest of the year.
 To date he has played 49 states (he still needs to do a show in Vermont), and a dozen different countries on six continents.
 This included a corporate ladder climb at Holland America Line, where he finished as the Dread Pirate Roberts in the entertainment department, managing projects and events and entertainment systems.
 In that time, he and spouse Carol raised two amazing kids, gardened, parented Fionn the Wheaten terrier and ran a bunch of marathons.
 His most ardent wish is for a few more hours in the day.